 This mosque by the river was built in 1984.
 Kebun Limau means ‘Lime Garden’ in Malay, as this area used to grow lots of limes.

 Directions: Cross over the river just after the mosque and walk left along Whampoa Park Connector to follow along the edge of the river.

 17. Whampoa River Park Connector

 Strolling along by the water is rather pleasant, and this park connector is never really busy.
 There are loads of fish in the river here and we saw many birds such as kingfishers, herons and egrets waiting to pounce on their lunch.
-We also came across a bird-cage hanging area where often older men come to hang their songbirds.
+We also came across a bird cage hanging area where often older men come to hang their songbirds.
 Both birds and men thereby get the opportunity to talk with each other.

-Directions: After just over 1 kilometre walking along the river you’ll reach Serangoon Road.
+Directions: After just over 1 kilometre of walking along the river you’ll reach Serangoon Road.
 Turn right here and 300 metres later you’ll reach the final stop on this heritage trail of Balestier.

 18. Central Sikh Gurdwara / Temple

 Sikhs built this temple as the first Gurdwara in Singapore.
 It used to be located elsewhere but moved to its present site on Serangoon Road in 1986.
 There are roughly 15,000 Sikhs in Singapore and this temple is one of their main sites of worship.

 Directions: Boon Keng MRT station (on the purple north-west line) is just opposite this temple.
 There are also several bus stops nearby along Serangoon Road.